I recently posted a very personal update on my Facebook profile.

 Don’t worry.
 I’ll also continue to blog and work on my book.
 If anything, I hope that this new lifestyle will give me more time for writing.

 While going through this year of challenging transitions, soul-searching, and healing I have found a renewed commitment to Flowing Zen.
 Teaching these ancient, life-changing arts and bringing them to the people who desperately need them is where my heart is, and where I want my time and energy to go in this next phase of my life.

 My students are my family.
 I hope to meet up with many of you as I travel.
 Workshops, casual meetups, retreats — I’ll be doing more of these in the near future.

 If you like where my path is taking me, then I hope you’ll connect with me and follow my journey.
 Find me on Instagram, join our Facebook group, or subscribe to my YouTube channel.
 Or you can just stay on my email list and I’ll send you periodic updates about my travels.

 Thanks for your kindness and understanding.
 It means a lot to me.
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.